kardianos/vendor-spec/README.md

 ### Well known fields used by tools
-package.originPath : path relative to GOPATH where files were copied from if different from the vendor path.
+package.originPath : path relative to GOPATH where files were copied from if different from the canonical path.

 package.originURL : URL to fetch remote revision from.

 ### Alternate check to verify single package import
 When a package is rewritten it loses the original import path.
 This can lead the possibility of importing the same package multiple times.
-An additional check a tool may imply is to use package vendor comments.
-This is a comment very similar to the package import comment as they both contain the original vendor import path.
+An additional check a tool may imply is to use package canonical comments.
+This is a comment very similar to the package import comment as they both contain the original canonical import path.

 For example any one of these files:
 ```